By Ben

 Conclusion: Things to Do in Tashkent

 Tashkent, often overshadowed by Uzbekistan's more famous cities, reveals a different side of the country's heritage and modern life.
-This guide has delved into its vibrant street scenes, from the grandeur of the Hazrati Imam Complex to the lively hustle of Chorsu Bazaar.
+This guide has delved into its street scenes, from the grandeur of the Hazrati Imam Complex to the hustle of Chorsu Bazaar.
 Through its mix of Soviet and Islamic architecture, and its bustling bazaars and serene mosques, Tashkent offers a unique blend of history and contemporary culture.

 Whether you're on a quick stopover or planning a longer stay, Tashkent's streets, filled with stories and surprises, are waiting for you.